ElwynJohn/Chess/README.md

 # Building and Running

-Building Chess and it's dependencies has been tested with Clang 12 and dotnet 5.0.
+Building Chess and its dependencies has been tested with Clang 12 and dotnet 5.0.

 On Windows, librgl requires that you have pthreads-win32 installed as a CMake